 Surviving the "Quality of Earnings" (QoE) Report: A Guide for Founders

 This isn't an accusation of fraud; it's a financial stress test.
-At Home Care Business Broker, we prepare our clients for this invasive process months in advance so they can survive the scrutiny and close the deal without a price reduction.
+At Home Care Business Broker, we prepare our clients for this invasive process months in advance so they can survive the scrutiny and sell your healthcare business without a price reduction.

 What is a QoE?
 (And Why isn't My Tax Return Enough?)